nicdgonzalez/fuji/README.md

 ### Installation

-This project is not available on PyPI, so you need to install it locally:
+This project is not available on PyPI, so you need to clone the repository and install it locally:

 ```bash
 git clone https://github.com/nicdgonzalez/fuji && cd ./fuji
 python -m pip install -U .
 ```

-The `fuji` command should now be available; verify by running:
+The `fuji` command should now be available.
+You can run the following command to verify:

 ```console
 $ fuji -V